 Vegetable Gardening in the Tropics

 Insects, both good and bad, are to be had in every garden in every area of the globe.
 Tropical insects tend to be rather plentiful and as such may become a plague to the garden.
 Better soil equals healthier plants, which are less susceptible to insects or diseases.
-If you plant crops that are not suitable veggies for the rainy season, they tend to stress and when they stress, they emit substances that bugs can sense, which in turn attracts the insects.
+If you plant crops that are

 So the key to growing healthy food plants in the tropics are to amend the soil with organic compost and to plant traditional vegetables that are cultivated in the tropics.
 Sustainable vegetable gardening is the name of the game and working with the natural temperatures and humidity of a tropical climate rather than against it.